JustinFincher/JZMultiChoicesCircleButton/README.md

 ##TO-DO

-1.Fix icon disapper when clicked too frequently
-2.Rewrite using scale down animation to prevent the blur CATextlayer
+1.Rewrite using scale down animation to prevent the blur CATextlayer

 ## Author